benckx/liquibase-jooq-codegen-example/README.md

 }
 ```

-The `DSLContext` is the jOOQ object you need to do any operation to your database.
+The `DSLContext` is the jOOQ object you need to do any operation to the database.
 For example, we can use it to insert
 a new entry in the table `person`:

 ```kotlin